Skip to main content

 SQL Transforms

-SQL transforms are SELECT statements materialized using a user defined strategy.
-The result of the SELECT statement is then used to populate the target table by applying the write strategy defined in the corresponding YAML configuration file.
-The SELECT statement can be as simple or as complex as needed.
+A SQL transform is a SELECT statement that Starlake materializes into a target table using the write strategy defined in the companion YAML file.
+The SELECT can be as simple or as complex as needed -- single table queries, multi-table joins, subqueries, and window functions all work.

 metadata/transform/<domain>/<table>.sl.yml